The Arkade SDK is a TypeScript library for building Bitcoin wallets using the Arkade protocol.

 })

-Create watch-only wallets from an output descriptor:
+Create watch-only wallets from an account-descriptor template:

 import { MnemonicIdentity, ReadonlyDescriptorIdentity, ReadonlyWallet } from '@arkade-os/sdk'